Mother/Daughter Adventures at the Best Sedona Spa

 The setting sun was piercing and lit the upper third of the mountain range on fire.
 Whether or not one believes in the healing powers of the vortexes (or vortices, as I’ve recently learned), it was impossible not to feel inspired and restored there— the views were unparalleled.

-I was reminded of the ROUS (Rodents Of Unusual Size) from the film, The Princess Bride.
+I was reminded of the ROUS (Rodents Of Unusual Size) from the film The Princess Bride.
 Luckily, javelinas aren’t smart and have poor eyesight.
 Needless to say, I made it back to the resort unharmed.

-Coffee Pot, and other rocks around Sedona
+Coffee Pot and other rocks around Sedona

 From George, we learned to differentiate between the Prickly Pear and Agave plants.
 We learned how to loosen the nut from the cone of a pinola tree.
 And the different mating calls of the male quail.
 Our three-mile hike brought us past Coffee Pot and other luminous rock formations.
-We paused at an ancient birthing place and reflected on the sheer size of the canyons around us.
+We paused at an ancient birthing place and reflected on the size of the canyons around us.

 A Peek Inside The Best Spa In Sedona